flyperstudio/flyperstudio.github.io/docs/4b5c-readme-en.md

 permalink: /4b5c-en/
 ---

-4B5C App (Four Books and Five Classics App) is an application designed to help parents better tutor their children's homework.
+4B5C App is an application designed to help parents better tutor their children's homework.
 The application utilizes artificial intelligence technology to automatically recognize and parse multiple-choice questions from user and provides detailed solutions and similar questions.
 All data is stored locally and will not be uploaded to the server, ensuring user privacy.

 ## Installation